dougalcantara/koi-cbd/README.md

 1. Deactivate both Divi plugins ("Divi Blog Extras" & "Divi Ultimate Blog Plugin")
 1. Deactivate "WooCommerce Product Bundles - Min/Max Items" plugin
 1. Update site "Reading" settings (Settings -> Reading) to point the the "Homepage" option at the Homepage template that we made
+1. Add embed code so Live Chat works on new site
 1. Update "Merchandise" category `slug` from "hats" to "merchandise" (lowercase)
 1. Remove the following redirects (may need to do this in both Redirection and Yoast settings):
    - /about-koi-cbd